jiaohehu/NPreview/DOC-diagram.md

     Each circle, half circle, quarter circle, or actant is to be positioned so that their center aligns with the path point.

-  + `angle.arc` - draw an small arc denoting the interior of an angle
+  + `ray.arc` - draw a small arc denoting the interior of an angle formed by two rays
-  + `angle.sq ` - draw an small square denoting the interior of an angle
+  + `ray.sq ` - draw a small square denoting the interior of an angleformed by two rays

+    These two instructions both need three coordinates and only takes first three coordinates.
+The first point is assumed to be the vertex of the angle.
+The second is a point on the first ray, and third a point on the second ray.
+    In the following example it will draw an arc for an angle such that its vertex is at (3,4) and its starting side goes through the point of (4,4) and its second side goes through the point (4,5).
+This is a 45-degree angle spanning from 0 to 45.

+    ``` ray.arc (3,4) (4,4) (4,5) ```

-    The `angle.arc` instruction draw a small arc in the interior of an angle.
+    The `ray.arc` instruction draw a small arc in the interior of an angle.
-    The arc is draw close to the vertex with a radius of 1/2 of the grid unit.
-When the angle becomes 60-deg or less the radius of the arc will start to increase to accommodate for the lack of visible spaces between two sides of the angle.
-The maximum radius is capped at 2+1/2 grid unit.
+    The arc is draw close to the vertex with a radius of 1/2 of
+    the grid unit.
+When the angle becomes 60-deg or less the radius of the arc
+    will start to increase to accommodate for the lack of visible spaces
+    between two sides of the angle.
+The maximum radius is capped at 2+1/2 grid
+    unit.

-    The `angle.sq` draws the marker in the shape of a square.
-It should only be used for a known right angle.
-The square is always at a size of 1/2-by-1/2.
+    The `ray.sq` draws the square marker for denoting a right angle.
+Note that
+    it should only be used for a known right angle.
+The measurement of the
+    side of the square is always that of 1/2 unit length.

   + `rect` - draw/fill a rectangle area
   + `rect.parallelgram` - draw/fill a parallelgram area